Elmira, Ontario

 Elmira is the largest community in the township of Woolwich, Ontario, Canada.
 It is 15 km north of the city of Waterloo near the Regional Municipality of Waterloo's northern border with Wellington County.
 The community was listed in the 2016 Canadian census as having a population of 10,161.

 Waterloo Region is home to the largest population of Old Order Mennonites in Canada, particularly around St Jacobs and Elmira.
 They are often seen on the local roads using traditional horse and buggy transportation; many also use horses to pull the implements in their farm fields.

 History

-The land on which Elmira is situated belonged to the Huron/Wyandot, then to the Mississaugas before it was acquired by the Iroquois/Haudenosaunee in 1784 through the Haldimand Proclamation.
+The land comprising Woolwich Township belonged to the Huron Nation, then to the Mohawk Nation.
+The first European settlers arrived in Woolwich Township in the late 18th century.
+In 1798, William Wallace was one of the first settlers after he was deeded 86078 acre of land on the Grand River for $16,364.
+A block three of First Nations Lands, this area now comprises a large part of Woolwich Township.
+The parcel of land called "Woolwich" was named after Woolwich in England.
+The early settlers were primarily from England or Ireland until about 1830.